gogs/gogs/README.md

 ## License

-Gogs is under the MIT License.
+This project is under the MIT License.
 See the [LICENSE](https://github.com/gogits/gogs/blob/master/LICENSE) file for the full license text.